KlimaDAO/discord-bots/README.md

   - Note: This Docker image contains the source code to the bots.
 Do **NOT** include any confidential or proprietary information in the repository or build artifacts.
 - The app is deployed to Digital Ocean, using the built Docker image as the basis.

+This is automatically performed whenever there is a commit pushed to the `master` branch.

 ### Required Environment

+The following environment variables must be defined in GitHub Actions:

+- `DIGITALOCEAN_ACCESS_TOKEN`

 The following environment variables must be defined in the Digital Ocean App Platform environment: